Sarah-C/01Space_ESP32_Bat_Detector_Display/README.md

 The currently shown frequency signifies the audible ultrasound frequency that can be heard.
 ![image](https://github.com/Sarah-C/01Space_ESP32_Bat_Detector_Display/assets/1586332/2fbcae93-2701-408a-9362-a53cdf28610b)

 The change in wiring for the frequency display.
 Using an ESP32 and combined OLED.
 Along with a buck converter for 9v to 5v
+There's a link at the bottom to see the wiring up close..........
 ![image](https://github.com/Sarah-C/01Space_ESP32_Bat_Detector_Display/assets/1586332/b6df16c4-19a4-44f3-ba6f-7879191f1fca)

 An ultrasonic generator being used to test the displayed frequency is in fact audible.